mtkp/ring-dev/README.md

 clj -M:server --help
 ```

-See `example/` for a working example.
+See `examples/` for working examples.